kcohen1997/Shopify-Product-CSV-File-Forward-Fill/README.md

    - Columns are automatically pre-selected based on Shopify's default structure.
    - Non-empty metafields are also pre-selected by default.

-4. **Forward-Fill by Handle**
+3. **Forward-Fill by Handle**
    - Forward-fill occurs **within each product (grouped by Handle)**.
-   - This ensures data from one product does **not** spill into another.
+This ensures data from one product does **not** spill into another.
+   - A new field "Full Title" is created, combining the product Title with Option Values 1-3 (2-3 are not required, any Option1 Value with the standard "Default Title" field will not be included )
-   - Any empty fields after forward-filling are replaced with "N/A".
+   - After forward-filling is complete, any remaining empty fields are replaced with "N/A".
 This is done to make the file easier to read.
-   - Completely empty columns are also removed and

-5. **Save Cleaned CSV**
+4. **Save Cleaned CSV**
    - Export the cleaned CSV file to the location of your choosing.

 ---